basementuniverse/jsonpad-samples/blogpad/README.md

 ]
 ```

-5. once you've created the token, copy the token value and paste it into `app.js` where we construct the JSONPad SDK instance (line ~7)
+5. once you've created the token, copy the token value and paste it into `app.js` on line 1.